mac-comp127/weather-display/README.md

 ## Wrapping up

-When you are all done, you should have a weather display that looks something like this:
+When you are all done, you should have a weather display that looks something like this (but with your custom widgets):

 ![Completed user interface with 4 widgets](doc/images/completed-ui.png)

 - There are 4 widgets down the right side: the original temperature widget, the forecast widget, and 2 you invented yourself.
-(Any order for all those is fine.)
+(Any order for all those is fine.
+Use your good judgement.)
 - You can click on a widget to see it enlarged.
 - When the forecast widget is enlarged, you can hover your mouse over the timeline to see forecasts for different times.